 Demand for nonmarket action can be understood in terms of three factors:

 - For some issues, "the benefits of nonmarket action can be obtained through other means, referred to as substitutes.
 The benefits from nonmarket action are lower when there are other means of generating them, and the closer these substitutes come to replicating the benefits, the smaller are the incentives to act.
 Substitutes may be available in the market environment or nonmarket environment" (Baron, 2010, p.
 156).
-For example, taxpayers in favor of funding a rebate program promoting energy efficiency and renewables may instead accept a policy that would increase electricity rates during peak demand and lower them during off peak.
-This policy would be seen as a substitute means of accomplishing the same (or nearly the same) benefits as the original issue (the rebate program).
-Note that the state rebate program is its own issue.
-Changing electricity rates represents a separate issue, but can affect the strength of a stakeholder's position on the rebate program.
+For example, voters in favor of a carbon cap-and-trade policy may instead accept a carbon tax policy.
+The latter policy could be seen as a substitute means of accomplishing the same (or nearly the same) benefits as the original issue (cap-and-trade).
+Note that cap-and-trade has its own issue.
+A carbon tax represents a separate issue, but can affect the strength of a stakeholder's demand for cap-and-trade.
 Regarding the hybrid car issue, a substitute for artificial noise could be automatic braking, which could avoid pedestrian accidents.
-Interestingly, back when the aforementioned study was done (2009) this was not a viable option, but as of 2017 it is a very strong substitute and would likely limit the demand for action on the issue.
+Interestingly, back when the aforementioned study was done (2009) this was not a viable option, but as of 2019 it is a very strong substitute and would likely limit the demand for action on the issue.
 All else being equal, as the viability and number of potential substitutes increases, the demand for the nonmarket action decreases.

-Demand for nonmarket action--the benefits motivating a stakeholder to take action--are a result of the individual (per capita) benefits, the aggregate benefits, and the presence (or lack of presence) of a substitute way to achieve the same benefits.
+In sum, demand for nonmarket action--the benefits motivating a stakeholder to take action--are a result of the individual (per capita) benefits, the aggregate benefits, and the presence (or lack of presence) of substitute ways to achieve the same benefits.